 Students are expected to use the toilets at break and lunch time.
-Should students need the toilet during lesson times, then they need to be given permission from the subject teacher.
+Should students need the toilet during lesson times, then they need to be given permission from the subject teacher and take their lunch card with them.
 The toilets at student services will be kept open and students logged.
 Should students be using the toilets frequently during lessons we will communicate this home.